brousy/Horiseon-accessibility-refactor/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+To clean up the code and refactor the website.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 - What problem does it solve?
 - What did you learn?